-In theory, the Green Card offers an option for storing your Membership Rewards points that you've earned from the Platinum Card or Business Platinum Card.
-However, it’s only a temporary solution to adding them to accounts if you no longer want one of those cards because of their high annual fees.
+In theory, the Green Card offers an option for storing any Membership Rewards points you've earned from using the American Express Platinum Card or Business Platinum Card.
+It’s only a good temporary solution if you no longer want one of those cards because of their high annual fees.

 As long as you continue storing your Membership Rewards points in the no-fee American Express Green Card, you’ll never lose them due to inactivity.

 Alternatively, you can just transfer the points to another loyalty program like Aeroplan to keep them safe and choose another credit card: